TEAMMATES UNITE WITH A COMMON VISION

 DEFINING TEAMWORK AND A SENSE OF PURPOSE BEYOND THE POOL

 Growing up together in Southern California as friends and USC swimming teammates, Mike and Ron shared a special bond.
 As elite athletes, overcoming obstacles came with the territory, and after Mike’s accident, setting goals and moving forward together was the only option.
-For Ron, it was raising the funds needed to purchase a specialized van for Mike so he could continue his studies at USC.
-For Mike, he was determined to prove the doctors’ prognosis wrong that he would never walk again.
+For Ron, it was raising the funds needed to purchase a specialized van so Mike could continue his studies at USC.
 In the spring of 1981, Ron gathered fellow teammates, family, and friends to circle around Mike and meet the challenge of raising the proposed funds with the launch of Swim For Mike.
 A crowd assembled at the event to support Mike as spectators for sponsored swimmers and jumping in the pool to swim their share of laps.
 The event raised $58,000.

 Upon hearing about the outpouring of support at the event, Mike made a surprise appearance, arriving by ambulance, to personally thank his family and teammates for their unwavering support.
 At the time, Mike’s competitive instincts set in and he had something to work for.
 Mike pledged to swim in the next year’s event, Swim With Mike to benefit other physically challenged young athletes.